Pursuing Wonder, Knowledge & Love

 Prerequisites: understanding of the four basic operations (addition, subtraction, multiplication, and division) with single-digit integers.

-Math Club 2b will build upon the skills reinforced in the previous level (not a prerequisite) with greater emphasis on solving more complex types of problems and strengthening skills from typical 5th-6th grade mathematics coursework.
+Math Club 2b and 2c will build upon the skills reinforced in the previous level (not a prerequisite) with greater emphasis on solving more complex types of problems and strengthening skills from typical 5th-6th grade mathematics coursework.
+These classes will also learn about the lives of notable mathematicians and their discoveries.
 This class has no prerequisites, but students should have a strong foundation in memorization of multiplication tables and multiple-digit addition/subtraction.
+These classes meet every other week, alternating with Handicrafts.

 This class invites students to learn how to slow down and to attend to nature through observation, asking questions, research, and drawing.
 After a short drawing lesson and nature reading, students will study a landscape or an object from nature to capture in a nature journal.
 On every “tolerably fine day,” students will be encouraged to take their journals outdoors to explore, observe, and record details from trees, flowers, bushes, birds, insects, rocks, or any other natural creation that intrigues them.
 When weather prevents outdoor time, the instructor will bring specimens into the classroom for study.